piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 #### Deficiencies
 - Maintenance - It's a highly complex solution requiring lots of maintenance.
-- Expensive - There are a lot of 3rd party cloud services here, and Azure CDN, in particular, is going to cost a pretty penny.
+- Expensive - There are a lot of 3rd party cloud services here, and Azure CDN, in particular, will cost a pretty penny.
 - Uploading Scalability - Upload may not scale well because we have designed it to suit the limited load outlined by the client
-- Search Scalability - Search could get slow because we are sharding on VideoId.
+- Search Scalability - Search could get slow because we are sharding on Video ID.
 However, given the low number of videos and the importance of streaming, this is an acceptable trade-off
 - Client-Side Complexity - Handling video streaming on the client-side makes the frontend code more complex and could introduce duplication for different platforms.

 🎉 Congratulations - you've got a happy and informed client.